dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ```

+And I have a hook to toggle the grid visibility.

 `TODO: Create a standalone Grid Hook`

-### Encapsulate font as components divisible by 8
+### 2. Encapsulate font as components divisible by 8

+Now that we have our grid, we can build our components and check their baseline and bounding-box directly in the browser.

+Since the font is arguably the most essential part of our designs, we will explore this first.
+Most of the other components fall off from your Font management anyways.

-#### Font Line-height <!-- omit in toc -->
+#### Line-height

-Need to make sure each selected font has a line-height based on a multiple of 8.
+First, we need to ensure each font in the design system has a line height based on a multiple of 8.

+![Line-Height and Baseline](../../assets/images/../../../assets/images/Writings/Grid/font-name-convention.png)

 It's commonly assumed that a good line height should be around 130% of the font size.
-So I round up the result to its closest multiple of 8 to get the font to always sit on the baseline
+Round up the result to its closest multiple of 8 to get the font to always sit on the baseline.

-![Line-Height and Baseline](../../assets/images/../../../assets/images/Writings/Grid/font-name-convention.png)

 ```javascript
 Math.ceil(x/8)*8